The Definitive Guide to Video Streaming Technology in 2022

 - The video player displays the stream on the viewer’s internet-enabled device

 This setup may vary, depending on the specific tools you’re using.
+Those are the basics of how online video streaming works.

 Different Types of Video Streaming Technology